black-comb/ts-flex-query/README.md

 * In the [package.json](./package.json), set the desired new version.

 * In the [CHANGELOG.md](./CHANGELOG.md), add an entry for the new version.

+* In this README file, update the [Dependency versions](#dependency-versions) table for the new version if it is a new feature or major version.

 * Run the script `do-publish`.